fededim/OdisBackupCompare/README.md

 OdisBackupCompare -j &lt;path to JSON file&gt; -e 44

 **Compare two Odis XML files and generate all output files (JSON/PDF) bypassing the comparison on DisplayValue fields**<br/>
 (this is an expert function whick skips the checks on some fields of the XML file, probably you will never have to use it, I used it to during development to get out the most significant differences.
-In fact by default the field DisplayName is skipped because Odis is localized and if you happen to have two Odis XML files generated with different locale setting [e.g. English-Russian] the program could output a lot differences)<br/><br/>
+In fact, by default the field DisplayName is skipped because Odis is localized and if you happen to have two Odis XML files generated with different locale setting [e.g. English-Russian] the program could output a lot differences)<br/><br/>
 OdisBackupCompare -i &lt;path to XML file1&gt; &lt;path to XML file2&gt; -b DisplayValue

-# Sample PDF generated using the backup of my car (all control unit 280 pages!)
+# Sample PDF generated using the backup of my car (all control units compared in 280 pages!)
 [Download here from GitHub](https://raw.githubusercontent.com/fededim/OdisBackupCompare/main/OdisBackupCompare/SampleXML/OdisBackupCompare_output_sample.pdf)

 The full unfiltered PDF is composed of these sections: